nandy20/Practice2/README.md

 # TicTacToe Game

-It contains the source code for both the single player and two player.
+It contains the source code for two player option.